pyne/pyne/docs/devsguide/style_guide.rst

 * Views belong in the ``gui`` sub-package.
 * Tests belong in the top-level ``tests`` directory.
 * Documentation belongs in the top-level ``docs`` directory.
-* The capilized project name is "PyNE" while the lowercase project name is "pyne".
+* The capitalized project name is "PyNE" while the lowercase project name is "pyne".
 * Write code in whatever language you want but make sure that it is exposed to Python.
   Python is the glue that holds the universe together.
 It is the ``NULL`` and the ``INT_MAX``.